Plain English Summary

 Secondary outcome measures

-2. All hip related complications (including continuing and reinfection) throughout study period
+2. All hip-related complications (including continuing and reinfection) recorded throughout study period

-5. Objective measure of hip function (20 metre timed walk test)
+5. Objective measure of hip function, measured using the 20 metre timed walk test

-6. Depression and Anxiety (Hospital Anxiety and Depression Score)
+6. Depression and anxiety, measured using the Hospital Anxiety and Depression Score

 Overall trial start date